 Purpose

-The purpose of this Standard Operating Procedure (SOP) is to provide the framework for the training and qualification system within <, to ensure an adequate training and qualification level and to ensure that all legal requirements are met so that all < employees or persons performing their activities within < facilities can fulfill their duties and responsibilities.
+The purpose of this Standard Operating Procedure (SOP) is to provide the framework for the training and qualification system within Organisation Name, to ensure an adequate training and qualification level and to ensure that all legal requirements are met so that all Organisation Name employees or persons performing their activities within Organisation Name facilities can fulfill their duties and responsibilities.

 Scope

-This SOP is valid at < for all Organization.
-The respective training shall be given in accordance with < <.
+This SOP is valid at Organisation Name for the whole Organization.
+The respective training shall be given in accordance with SOP-10 Training Management.

-This SOP also applies to persons who only enter < within a short-term or temporary basis and/or perform GMP-relevant activities, such as external service providers, students (internship, master, PhD students) or apprentices.
+This SOP also applies to persons who only enter Organisation Name within a short-term or temporary basis and/or perform GMP-relevant activities, such as external service providers, students (internship, master, PhD students) or apprentices.

 Responsibilities

-Responsible for the content of this SOP is <.
+Responsible for the content of this SOP is e.g., Quality Management Director.